gpteng-org/gptengineer.app/README.md

 - Edit using natural language
 - One-click deploy

-If you have too many ideas and want to have more products you might have come to the right place in other words.
+If you have too many ideas and want to have more products – you might have come to the right place in other words.

 The code is not here on github, but you can try it [here](https://gptengineer.app).

+## Why
+Creating software product is hard and inaccessible.
+It is often a bottleneck to solve frustrating problems.

+Our goal is to reduce the barriers to build.

 ## How does gpt-engineer and gptengineer.app relate?